whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Birchbox-Subscription-Box-January-2016-Review-Coupon.md

 <p><b>Cost:</b> $10/monthly + Free Shipping (taxes apply to CA)</p>
 <p><b>What's in the box:</b> Every month you'll receive 4-5 beauty samples that's based on a profile you complete.
 You can adjust this profile at any time through your online account and sometimes you get to choose a Sample Choice as well.</p>
 <p><b>Coupon:</b></p>
-* Subscriptions: Enter coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">LOVEGWS</a> at checkout to receive a free Jurlique Love Balm with your first box!
+* Subscriptions: Enter coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">LOVEGWS</a> at checkout to receive a free Jurlique Love Balm (a $10 value) with your first box!
 This offer ends January 24, 2015.
-OR, <a href="http://fbuy.me/df02-" target="_blank">subscribe through this link</a> to receive 50% off your first box, that brings the cost down to only $5!
 * Shopping: Try coupon codes TAKEOFF20, COMEBACK20, MOBILE20, WELCOMEOFFER20, or TAKEOFF10 to get additional discounts with your purchase.
 And don’t forget to add the Mystery Sample Pack to your cart with your $35+ shop purchase!

 <br>